 Doubling and Stacking Opportunities

 One other opportunity aimed at getting the most out of coupons is doubling.
 Some stores double for more savings.
 Bi-Lo doubles manufacturer up to 0.60 cents, Lowes Foods doubles manufacturer coupons up to .99 cents, and Harris Teeter doubles up to $2.
 Check your local store’s coupon policy to see if they have these opportunities available for you.

 Price Match and Competitor Coupons

 Price matching is a wonderful tool to use while shopping.
 It entails price checking items across competitive retailers before heading into the store.
 Some stores like Target and Walmart will beat the competition.
 Some stores will even offer to beat the competition up to a certain percent off like Lowes.
 These retailers sometimes allow you to match the price and use manufacturer coupons to score more money off.

 Competitor coupons are also helpful.
-Stores like Publix, who allow you to use competitor coupons, make it easy to use other store-branded coupons and savings deals on their products.
-I always take my Kroger branded coupons with me to Publix just in case I see something I need.
+Stores like Publix, who allow you to use them, make it easy to use other store-branded coupons and savings deals on their products.
+I always take my Kroger branded ones with me to Publix just in case I see something I need.
 Be sure to check with your retailer on the specific policies regarding price match and using competitor coupons.